TL;DR

 Use Case:

-How It Helps: By gathering feedback directly linked to specific actions, you can pinpoint what works well and what needs improvement in critical customer touchpoints.
+How It Helps: By gathering feedback directly linked to specific actions, you can pinpoint what works well and what needs improvement in critical customer touchpoints along the customer journey.

 -png.png?width=1824&height=1146&name=frame_generic_light%20(74)-png.png)